hientx-seta/velolib-update/README.md

 # velolib
 Demo velolib

 Update gradle, libs.

-These libs using in this app are delicated.
+The libs using in this app are delicated.
 Please do not using it for the current project (in 2022) :).

 <img src="https://github.com/hientx-seta/velolib-update/blob/main/apk-image/List.png" width="300">